Text-Trained LLMs Can Zero-Shot Extrapolate PDE Dynamics, Revealing a Three-Stage In-Context Learning Mechanism: Conclusion

 \section{Conclusion}

-We show that text-trained LLMs can continue PDE dynamics in-context in a zero-shot setting, without any fine-tuning or natural language prompting.
+We show that text-trained LLMs can extrapolate PDE dynamics in-context in a zero-shot setting, without any fine-tuning or natural language prompting.
 Their performance exhibits clear in-context scaling laws: accuracy improves with longer temporal context, degrades with finer spatial discretization, and error grows algebraically under multi-step rollouts.
 Entropy analysis further reveals a three-phase progression---from syntax imitation, to exploratory uncertainty, to stabilized predictions---highlighting emergent mechanisms underlying ICL.
 Together, these findings suggest that LLMs can internalize nontrivial aspects of PDE dynamics purely from in-context data, demonstrating emergent generalization capabilities in zero-shot inference.

-\textbf{Limitations and Future Work.} Our study is restricted to time-dependent PDEs with real-valued solutions on regular domains.
-Extending this framework to stationary PDEs (e.g., Poisson), PDEs with complex-valued solutions (e.g., Schr\"odinger), higher-dimensional or irregular domains, and partially observed or noisy dynamics could reveal complementary behaviors.
+\textbf{Limitations and Future Work.} Our study focuses on time-dependent PDEs with real-valued solutions under full observation.
+Extending this framework to stationary PDEs (e.g., Poisson), complex-valued systems (e.g., Schr\"odinger), and partially observed or noisy dynamics could reveal complementary behaviors.
+Another direction is to investigate how LLMs develop or express numerical priors when applied to time-dependent PDEs in higher spatial dimensions, and whether new ICL behaviors emerge as spatial complexity increases, potentially offering additional insight into how LLMs represent space and time \citep{gurnee2024language}.
+While our experiments deliberately avoid natural-language prompting or symbolic information about the governing PDE, boundary conditions, or initial conditions in order to isolate intrinsic zero-shot capability, incorporating prior knowledge such as physics-aware qualitative or symbolic descriptions \citep{xue2024promptcast,requeima2024llmprocessesnumericalpredictive} may serve as an informative cue, revealing how explicit structure shapes in-context reasoning and inductive biases.
 Beyond these extensions, a key challenge is to characterize the internal representations and compositional structures that support generalization over spatiotemporal dynamics in autoregressive token space.
-While we focus on demonstrating the surprising ICL abilities of text-trained LLMs for PDE dynamics continuation, an important open problem is to identify PDE regimes where LLMs outperform classical solvers, and to explore how symbolic priors or textual prompts \citep{xue2024promptcast, requeima2024llmprocessesnumericalpredictive} could amplify these advantages.